CircuitVerse/Interactive-Book/docs/alu.md

 ## Introduction
-An arithmetic logic unit (ALU) is a digital circuit used to perform arithmetic and logic operations.
-It represents the fundamental building block of the central processing unit (CPU) of a computer.
-Modern CPUs contain very powerful and complex ALUs.
-In addition to ALUs, modern CPUs contain a control unit (CU).
+An arithmetic logic unit (ALU) is a digital circuit which is utilised to perform arithmetic and logic operations.
+It represents the principle building block of the central processing unit (CPU) of a computer.
+Present-day CPUs contain very powerful and complex ALUs.
+In addition to ALUs, present-day CPUs contain a control unit (CU).

-The purpose of the ALU is to perform mathematical operations such as addition, subtraction, multiplication and division.
-Additionally, the ALU processes basic logical operations like AND/OR calculations.
-Also known as the arithmetic logic unit, it serves as the computational hub of the Central Processing Unit (CPU) for a computer system
+ALU is used to perform mathematical operations such as addition ( + ), subtraction ( - ), multiplication ( * ) and division ( / ) and basic logical operations like AND/OR calculations.
+It serves as the computational hub of the Central Processing Unit (CPU) for a computer system.

 ## In Detail
-So with the above building blocks i.e. half adder and full adder discussed in Combinational Analysis, lets construct a simple ALU that performs a arithmetic operation (1 bit addition)and does 3 logical operations namely AND, NOR and XOR as shown below.
-The multiplexer selects only one operation at a time.
-The operation selected depends on the selection lines of the multiplexer as shown in the truth table.
+With the half adder and full adder discussed in Combinational Analysis, lets construct a simple ALU that performs  arithmetic operation (1 bit addition)and does 3 logical operations namely AND, NOR and XOR as shown below.
+The multiplexer chooses just a single activity at once.
+The activity chose relies upon the selection lines of the multiplexer as shown in the below truth table.

 <div style="text-align:center" ><img src="../assets/images/1bitALU.jpg" /></div>